-SAQ 🔗 When you apply to Cambridge, you also submit a Supplementary Application Questionnaire (SAQ), to give the university some additional information about you and your learning.
+My Cambridge Application 🔗 When you apply to Cambridge, you also submit the My Cambridge Application (MCA) form to give the university some additional information about you and your learning.
 Use this opportunity!
 At many schools, Advanced Highers teaching is quite minimal or disrupted compared to A Levels (e.g. merged with Higher classes, only a few periods with a teacher, self taught, at other schools).
-Make sure you tell the university this when asked in the SAQ so they can take your circumstances into account.
+Make sure you tell the university this when asked in the MCA so they can take your circumstances into account.

-Special Circumstances 🔗 If you’re applying to Oxford, you won’t be asked to submit an SAQ, but if you feel your performance has been severely affected due to minimal or disrupted teaching there are a number of ways you can let the university know.
-It may be that your offer is reduced from the standard AAB at Advanced Higher to AA or even lower, so this is definitely worth doing!
+Special Circumstances 🔗 If you’re applying to Oxford, you won’t be asked to submit an extra form, but if you feel your performance has been severely affected due to minimal or disrupted teaching there are a number of ways you can let the university know.
+The university will take this information into account when assessing your application.

 For many Cambridge and Oxford courses, you will have to take an admissions test.

 Finding a local test centre 🔗 If your school is not a registered test centre, worry not!
 You can find one close to you by following this link.
 NB: Somewhat confusingly, Oxford uses ‘Cambridge Assessment Admissions Testing’.

 Get your school registered as a test centre 🔗 Particularly useful if you live in a rural area or will have significant trouble getting to a test center, you can also ask your school to register instead.
 This is a fairly quick and easy process so it shouldn’t be too much of a hassle for them.